A-Z Database

 see Keep/put something on the back burner.

-To be on the back foot generally means to be on the defensive or to be unprepared, while to be on the front foot means the opposite.
-When the word ‘ca...
+To be on the back foot can mean to hang back, to be on the defensive, or to be unprepared, while to be on the front foot means the opposite.
+When the...

 This American expression dates from the early 20th century.
 Its origin is baseball where pitchers would put something on the ball to make it swerve an...